 Universal Socket vs Type 2 Tethered Lead

-You can get the Zura as a tethered charger, which features a permanently attached Type 2 cable for added convenience, or as an untethered version with a universal charging socket where you supply your own cable.
+You can get the Zura as a tethered charger, which features a permanently attached Type 2 cable for added convenience, or as an untethered version with a Type 2 charging socket where you supply your own cable.
 The tethered charger is ideal for consistent daily use, while the untethered version offers flexibility if you have different drivers or want to future-proof your setup.

 Honestly, having the cable ready to go is nice.
 But if you want to swap cables or future-proof things, the untethered version is the way to go.
 The dual outlet model features two sockets, allowing you to charge two vehicles at once.